particledatagroup/api/docs/source/overview.md

 Internally, these tools use digital object identifiers termed [PDG Identifiers](pdgidentifiers) in order to reference specific items of PDG data.
-In most cases, the user does not need to know specific PDG Identifiers and can instead either navigate to the quantity of interest in pdgLive or start with customary references such as Monte Carlo particle numbers or ASCII particle names to look up and navigate to the quantities of interest.
+In most cases, the user does not need to know specific PDG Identifiers and can instead either navigate to the quantity of interest in pdgLive or start with customary references such as Monte Carlo particle numbers or ASCII particle names.

 The following chapters provide details on PDG Identifiers and on how to use the different tools for programmatic access to PDG data.